PedanticHacker/ReChess/README.md

 ### Is there any 3rd-party software integrated?

 Yes.
-ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and analyzing a chess game.
+ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and also analyzing a chess game.

 ## What features does ReChess provide?

 You get all the basic features for playing chess:

+- board
 - chess clocks
-- SVG chessboard
-- FEN editor
+- FEN viewer and editor
-- table for showing chess move notation in standard algebraic notation (SAN) format
+- table view for showing standard algebraic notation (SAN)

 ### Is that it?

 There are also many functionalities you can utilize:

-- navigate through move history by scrolling your mouse wheel upwards or downwards, or make a corresponding touchpad gesture, and play a game from whichever move onwards
+- navigate through moves of the game by scrolling the mouse wheel
-- play against the latest official version of the Stockfish chess engine
+- play against the latest version of the Stockfish chess engine
-- analyze a chessboard position
+- analyze a position
-- load a UCI chess engine to play against it or to analyze with it
+- load a UCI chess engine
-- flip the chessboard
+- flip the board
-- force the loaded UCI chess engine to make a move when its opponent is on turn
+- force the chess engine to make a move
-- paste a FEN from the clipboard by double-clicking the FEN editor, then analyze the chessboard position or play the game from there onwards
+- paste a FEN from the clipboard by double-clicking the FEN viewer
 - select from one of the dark or light styles

 ## Which chess variants are supported?

 Chess variants are not supported.
-There are no plans they will ever be.

 ## How do I move a piece on the board?

 Making a move in ReChess is as simple as a click.
 Just click a piece and then click one of its legal squares to make your move.

-### How do I know which legal squares are availabe for a piece?
+### How do I know which legal squares are available for a piece?

 After you click a piece, all of its legal squares get marked with a dot.
 That's how you know.